-Under “Multiple displays,” click the Advanced graphics settings link.
+Under the “Multiple displays” section, click the Graphics settings option.

-Select the kind of app you want to configured using the drop-down menu:
+Select the app type using the drop-down menu:

-- Classic app — these are your traditional Win32 desktop programs.
+- Classic app — traditional (Win32) desktop programs.

-- Universal app — these are those app available through the Microsoft Store.
+- Microsoft app — apps available through the Microsoft Store.

-If you select Classic app, you’ll need to click the Browse button to locate the “.exe” file to add the app.
-Otherwise, if you select the Universal app option, you’ll see a second drop-down menu to select the app.
+If you select the Classic app option, you will need to click the Browse button to locate the “.exe” file to specify the app.
+On the other hand, if you select the Microsoft Store app option, you will see a second drop-down menu to select the app.

 Click the Options button.

-Set the graphics preference you want to use:
+Set the graphics preference you want to use for the app:

-- System default — this is always the default setting, and Windows 10 decide which GPU to use automatically.
+- System default — (default) Windows 10 decides which GPU to use automatically.

-- Power saving — runs the application on the GPU that uses the least power, which most of the time is your integrated graphics processor.
+- Power saving — runs the app on the GPU that uses the least power, usually the integrated graphics processor.

-- High performance — runs the application on the most capable GPU, which is most of the time an external or discrete graphics processor.
+- High performance — runs the app on the most capable GPU, usually an external or discrete graphics processor.

 Click the Save button.

-Once you’ve configured the steps, the app you configured will use the graphics processor you specified optimizing battery life or performance the next time you launch it.
+Once you complete the steps, the selected app will use the graphics processor you specified to optimize battery life or performance the next time you launch it.

-It should be noted that these settings will take precedence over the same settings available in others control panels (which you can continue to use).
+It is important to note that these settings will take precedence over the same options available in other control panels (which you can continue to use).

-Also, while you can manually set the preferred GPU for an app on Windows 10, ultimately, the app always decides which processor to use.
+While you can manually set the preferred GPU for an app on Windows 10, the app always decides which processor to use.
 This means that if you change the settings and the app continues to use a different GPU, you may need to change the preferences in the app itself.